New report uncovers empty assurances of big organic poultry brands and implores consumers to buy from authentic organic farmers

 A newly published report by The Cornucopia Institute uncovers troubling poultry farming and production practices represented as organic under the USDA seal.
 For the Birds: How to Recognize Authentic Organic Chicken and Turkey shows how the presence of an organic label on poultry packaging routinely misleads consumers who are willing to pay more for a higher-quality, humanely raised product.

-“The vast majority of organic chicken for sale in the US comes from industrial-scale producers,” said Marie Burcham, principal author of the report and Cornucopia’s director of domestic policy.
+“The vast majority of organic chicken for sale in the US comes from industrial-scale producers,” said Kestrel Burcham, principal author of the report and Cornucopia’s director of domestic policy.
 “These ‘factory farms’ represent the absolute floor that organic production has to offer.”

 The takeaway for consumers is a call to action.
 “Vote with your food dollars to safeguard ethical, organic poultry farmers and secure their essential role in the marketplace,” Burcham said.

 Authentic organic poultry brands rise far above the floor set by industrial organic producers.
 These ethical brands focus on legitimate outdoor access and high welfare for their birds, as well as practices that protect human and environmental health, providing a more nutritious, value-added product to consumers.

 Finding them requires rigorous homework, making Cornucopia’s accompanying Organic Poultry Scorecard a valuable consumer tool.
 Surveying more than 60 marketplace brands of chicken and turkey, the mobile-friendly scorecard highlights trustworthy brands and suggests those to avoid.
 (For consumers lacking access to certified organic brands, Cornucopia’s Do-it-Yourself Guide to Choosing the Best Chicken and Turkey outlines specific questions to ask farmers.)